realtnt/realtnt/README.md

 Getting back into dev after a 20 year hiatus!
 Worked in games between 2000 and 2002 and started learning Web Dev in January 2022.

-- :seedling: I'm currently learning HTML/CSS, JS and React.
+- :seedling: I'm currently learning Ruby, Python, HTML/CSS, JS and React.

 - :zap: In my free time, I like to cook, play tennis and shoot some hoops with my kids.